Giancarlo Politi

-Giancarlo Politi (born 1937 in Trevi, Italy) is an art critic and publisher, mainly known for being the founder of Flash Art magazine.
+Giancarlo Politi (29 January 1937 – 24 February 2026) was an Italian art critic, poet and publisher, mainly known for being the founder of Flash Art magazine.

-Magazine
+Early life and magazine

 Politi was born in Trevi, in Umbria.
 He had a brief spell as an artist and poet before turning to art criticism.
-In 1965 he moved to Rome, where he started his own art magazine in 1967, a bilingual publication called Flash, and then changed it to Flash Art.
-In 1970 he moved the headquarters of the magazine to Milan, where he founded his own publishing house, Giancarlo Politi Editore.
-Politi started publishing art books, exhibition catalogues, and Art Diary, a directory to artists studios, art galleries, art critics and art institutions.
+In 1965, he moved to Rome, where he started his own art magazine in 1967, a bilingual publication initially called Flash and then changed it to Flash Art.
+In 1970, he moved the headquarters of the magazine to Milan, where he founded his own publishing house, Politi Editore.
+Politi started publishing art books, exhibition catalogues, and Art Diary, a directory to artists' studios, art galleries, art critics, and art institutions.

-In 1978 Flash Art was split into two separate editions, Flash Art Italia, mostly focused on the Italian market, and Flash Art International, covering the rest of the world.
-Over the years several attempts were made to publish the magazine in different languages, including Czech, French, German, Russian and Spanish.
-In 2004 he launched the first edition of the Flash Art Fair.
+In 1978, Flash Art was split into two separate editions, Flash Art Italia, mostly focused on the Italian market, and Flash Art International, covering the rest of the world.
+Over the years, several attempts were made to publish the magazine in different languages, including Chinese, Czech, French, German, Russian, and Spanish.
+In 2004, he launched the first edition of the Flash Art Fair.

 Museum

-In 1993, Giancarlo Politi founded the Trevi Flash Art Museum.
-The museum has hosted several exhibitions featuring international artists, including Maurizio Cattelan, Vanessa Beecroft, Damien Hirst, Miltos Manetas, Piero Golia, Andres Serrano, Paola Pivi, Karen Kiliminik, and Mark Kostabi.
-In 2005 Politi withdrawn his support, and the museum is currently operating under the name Palazzo Lucarini Contemporary.
+In 1993, Politi founded the Trevi Flash Art Museum.
+The museum has hosted several exhibitions featuring international artists, including Maurizio Cattelan, Vanessa Beecroft, Damien Hirst, Miltos Manetas, Piero Golia, Andres Serrano, Paola Pivi, Karen Kilimnik, and Mark Kostabi.
+In 2005, Politi withdrew his support, and the museum is currently operating under the name Palazzo Lucarini Contemporary.